Happiness Formula: What Makes You Happy (What Doesn’t)

 4. Judgment: Examines, thinks, and analyzes the details of an issue from all sides.

-5. Perspective: Can provide wise counsel to others, and can look at the world in ways that make sense to themselves and others.
+5. Perspective: Can provide wise counsel to others, and look at the world in ways that make sense to themselves and others.

-Here are a few studies on character strengths:
+Studies on character strengths:

 Final Words